 The Truth about Canadian Pardons & US Waivers

-Read this before you pay a faceless online pardon company that promises you a pardon they can’t deliver!
+Read this before you pay a faceless online pardon company that promises you a fast pardon for a premium free they can’t deliver!

 Myth: Fast Pardons are available if I pay more money to speed up the process.

 Fact: The PBC does not have an expedited service.

 Call us and we will be happy to explain.
 1-877-438-7020 or 204-453-0099.

 Fact: Every company that files for a Canadian pardon on your behalf pays the exact same fees.
 Even a non-profit organization has overhead and the same fees to pay, so realistically, if you check all the Canadian pardon prices for every company across Canada you will find that the cost of a Canadian pardon will be almost the same in every city across Canada.